racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/actiontasklet.md

 ###File Name and Location
-The file name of an action tasklet has always the following structure:
+In PyLabs 5, it is recommended that the file name of an action tasklet has the following structure:

 `<priority>_<rootobject>_<action>.py`

 * priority: integer value, indicating the priority of the tasklet, 1 is lowest priority
-* rootobject: name of the Root Object, all lowercase
+* rootobject: name of the Root Object, all lower-case
 * action: name of the action, as defined in the interface file of the proper Root Object

-The `<priority>` replaces the `__priority__` inside the tasklet.
-The `<rootobject>_<action>` combination replaces the `__tags__` inside the tasklet.
+When you use the new file names for the action tasklets, do not use the `__priority__` and `__tags__` parameters inside the tasklet.

 The tasklet is located in `<pyapp_name>/impl/action/<domain>/<rootobject>/<action>`.
 See the [PyApps Directory Structure](/sampleapp/#/doc/sampleapp) for more information about the location of the files.

+__Note:__ It is possible to still use the old tasklet file names and use the `__priority__` and `__tags__` parameters inside the tasklet, but it is recommended not to mix them.

 ###Provided Data
 The execution of the action tasklet mostly requires a lot of data about an object.
 This data is not to be retrieved in this action tasklet itself, but is gathered in the `params` dictionary.
 The `params` dictionary lives throughout the whole PyLabs framework.
-As seen in the [Creating Forms and Wizards](/sampleapp/#/doc/formwizardparctical) section, the wizards and forms gather the data.
+You will see in the [Creating Forms and Wizards](/sampleapp/#/doc/formwizardparctical) section, that the wizards and forms gather the data.
 This data is passed on to the cloud API call, which on its turn calls this tasklet.

 All of this is part of the PyLabs framework.